Eucharist | Communion

 Children/Youth Seeking First Reception of Eucharist

 Congratulations!
-First reception of the Sacrament of Eucharist is offered to baptized children who have reached the age of 7 years.
+The first reception of the Sacrament of Eucharist is offered to baptized children who have reached the age of 7 years.
 Part of the preparation for this sacrament is to receive the Sacrament of Reconciliation.
 Preparation for both sacraments begins in 2nd grade.
-Email us for More Information.

 Adults Seeking First Reception of Eucharist